-The hiring process for product marketing roles is unusually difficult compared to most other roles.
+Product marketing interview questions are not the easiest to come up with, as the hiring process for product marketing roles tends to be unusually difficult.
 Product marketers have a substantial breadth of responsibility and level of cross-functional visibility in most organizations.
-Sales, marketing, product, executives - nearly every department depends on product marketing.
+Sales, marketing, product, executives - nearly everyone depends on product marketing.
 This level of cross-functional visibility makes skilled product marketers even more valuable.

 For this reason, both employers and applicants have a tough time with the product marketing interview process.
 Hiring managers have a hard time determining if a candidate possesses the wide range of skills product marketers should bring to the table.
 Conversely, product marketers can have a tough time adequately verbalizing all of their skills in the short time allowed.

 In most organizations, there are five main pillars of product marketing: product launches, messaging/positioning, competitive intelligence, pricing/packaging, and sales enablement.
-These eight interview questions will help you dig into each of the important skills, as well as identify what you’re looking for from their response.
+These product marketing interview questions will help you dig into each of the important skills, as well as identify what you’re looking for from their response.

 Bringing new products/features to market is a foundational responsibility for product marketers.
 Launches require product marketers to flex their product, messaging, sales enablement, and competitive intelligence skills all at once.
 The ability to successfully launch a product conveys competence in all of those areas.